siriusctrl/UniPublic/COMP90083-Computational Modelling and Simulation/Week1.md

 ### Assemble hypotheses for essential processes and structures

 - We can research and brainstorm what needs to go into our model based on our question that found from the previous step
-- Use agile idea to start from a very simple model and gradually refine the model.
+- Use agile development idea to start from a very simple model and gradually refine the model.